Ninenzaka and Sannenzaka Preserved Districts - Kyoto

 Getting to Ninenzaka District:

-From Kyoto Station, ride bus #100, 110, or #206 and board down at Kiyomizu-michi bus stop.
+From Kyoto Station, ride bus #100, 110, or #206 and board down at the Kiyomizu-michi bus stop.
 From there, walk about 500m to reach your destination.

 Sannenzaka District